zachlipp/network-visualizer/README.md

 <summary>See it yourself!</summary>
 <img src="https://github.com/zachlipp/network-visualizer/blob/figs/figs/search.gif" />
 </details>
-Users can filter records with searches, eventually visualzing all connections for one person by clicking on thier record.
+Users can filter records with searches, eventually visualizing all connections for one person by clicking on thier record.
 This lets an organizer see the individual's network before contacting them.

 ### 🗒️ **Your data, front-and-center**
 <details>